Introduces management development, focusing on how to identify development needs and the techniques involved in

-Management development needs arise partly from the day-to-day activities of managers (the need to ensure there is a group of effective managers able to translate the organisation’s aims into action) and also from the need to change and shape the organisation’s direction as the business environment changes.
+Management development needs arise partly from the day-to-day activities of managers (the need to ensure there is a group of effective managers able to translate the organisation’s strategy, vision and values into action) and also from the need to change and shape the organisation’s direction as the business environment changes.
 Read our factsheets on change management and organisation development.

 Identifying management development needs

-As with other employee groups, an initial consideration when planning management development means first understanding the performance required and then identifying skills needs at organisational, group and individual level.
+As with other employee groups, planning management development means first understanding the performance required and then identifying skills needs at organisational, group and individual level.